 The only bad news is that English-only manga readers who wish to read ahead of the anime are out of luck without an official English translation.

-Assuming the Ahiru no Sora Season 2 is renewed annually, watching the anime might be faster since the progress on the fan-made translation project is relatively slow.
+Assuming the Ahiru no Sora Season 2 is renewed, watching the anime might be faster since the progress on the fan-made translation project is relatively slow.

-Ahiru no Sora Season 2 release date predictions: The second season could be renewed straight into 2021
+Ahiru no Sora Season 2 release date predictions: Rumor claims the second season is in the works

 As of the last update, there has been no official confirmation of the Ahiru no Sora Season 2 release date by publisher Kodansha, producer King Records, Studio Diomedea, or any company related to the production of the anime.